 - Aparigraha: Non-covetousness.
 The definition of covet is to longingly wish for or desire what is not yours.
 Being happy with what we have and not always coveting unnecessary and luxury items or more than is needed.

 The second limb of yoga are the niyamas.
 Niyamas are observances – behaviors to practice for personal development.
 There are 5 niyamas: saucha (purity), santosha (contentment), tapas (austerity), swadhyaya (study), ishwara pranidhana (surrender).

-- Saucha: Purity includes cleanliness of mind, body, speech and surroundings.
+- Saucha: This translates as purity including cleanliness of mind, body, speech and surroundings.

-- Santosha: Contentment.
-To strive to be content and satisfied with what he has while striving to improve.
+- Santosha: The concept of santosha encompasses contentment, striving to be content and satisfied with what one has while striving to improve.

-- Tapas: Austerity.
-Discipline to keep body fit, mind clear and pure, confront our urges.
+- Tapas: Discipline to keep body fit, mind clear and pure, confront unhealthy our urges.

 - Swadhyaya: Self-study and study of scriptures.
 Self evaluation, introspection, learning from mistakes, journaling, counseling and striving to be the best you can be.
 Self study or study of scriptures when mastered, leads to moksha